evancohen/bidet/README.md

 - [ ] **🎶Auto play music** - (custom playlist per user?)
 - [ ] **💦 Auto moisten** - when you sit down it wets the sides so 💩 don't stick
 - [ ] **🧙‍♂️ X/Y/(Z?)** - precision wand placement for 100% accuracy (not trying to soak those cheeks)

+... more soon!

+> 💡 Have an idea that you don't see here?
+Share it with me: bidet@evancohen.io